ndilieto/uacme/README.md

 /path/to/uacme.d/www.your.domain.com/cert.pem
 /path/to/uacme.d/private/www.your.domain.com/key.pem
 ```
-Note other types of challenges are possible.
+Note several challenge types are possible.
 If you type anything other than
 'y', [uacme][uacme] skips the challenge and proposes a different one.
 The
 easiest is http-01 but any other type can be dealt with.
 Keep in mind that
 challenge types may be served in random order by the server.
 Do not make any